UT Tyler College of Engineering

-I have heard that if you take courses at a community college and then want to study engineering at a university, you have to repeat many of the courses.
-Is this true?
+If you take courses at a community college and then want to study engineering at a university, do you have to repeat many of the courses?

 Once I complete the ASES, do I need to complete a separate admission application to UT Tyler?

-When you are ready to transfer to UT Tyler, you will need to complete an application for admission.
-Information about UT Tyler admissions policies and procedures for students with previous academic credit and degrees.
+- When you are ready to transfer to UT Tyler, you will need to complete an application for admission.
+Students with previous academic credit and degrees can visit UT Tyler admissions policies and procedures for more information.